vippsas/vipps-login-api/vipps-login-api.md

 Prerequisite:

 * Client needs to register a QR code along with a redirect uri in our system.
-See [Activating Vipps Login from QR code](#activating-vipps-login-from-qr-code)
+See [Activating Vipps Login from QR code](#activating-vipps-login-from-qr-code).

 Steps: